fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 You can create a nested list by indenting one or more list items below another item.

-To create a nested list using the web editor on GitHub or a text editor that uses a monospaced font, like `Visual Studio Code`, you can align your list visually.
+To create a nested list using the web editor on Gitlab or a text editor that uses a monospaced font, like `Visual Studio Code`, you can align your list visually.
 Type space characters in front of your nested list item, until the list marker character ([-] or [\*]) lies directly below the first